-Investment Approach (Pioneer Core Equity Fund)
+Investment Approach (Pioneer Disciplined Value Fund)

-- In managing the Portfolio, the investment team focuses on high quality, sustainable US large-cap companies trading at attractive valuations, with the goal of maximizing risk-adjusted returns over a full market cycle. - The Portfolio represents and combines the best ideas from the Amundi US Equity Research Team of experienced career analysts with a disciplined portfolio construction and risk management framework. - The portfolio managers seek to build a portfolio of companies with quality business models that can grow and/or sustain economic profitability beyond what the market is currently pricing into valuations.
+- In managing the Portfolio, the investment team focuses on mispriced quality, sustainable US large-cap companies trading at attractive valuations, with the goal of maximizing risk-adjusted returns over a full market cycle. - Utilizing a comprehensive quantitative overlay combined with a disciplined portfolio construction and risk-management framework, the Portfolio's investment team seeks to identify companies with quality business models that they believe can grow and/or sustain economic profitability beyond what the market is currently pricing into valuations. - The portfolio managers draw upon the deep investment resources and expertise of the Amundi US Equity Research team of experienced career analysts, which provides fundamental and quantitative research on companies globally.